seanox/aspect-js/manual/en/introduction.md

 </p>
 ```

-Or by using the [release](markup.md#release) attribute, the element and output
+Or the use of the attribute [release](markup.md#release), which makes HTML
-only become visible when the rendering is complete.
+elements and their contents visible only after rendering.

 ```html
 <p release>